Trump's Tariffs on Canada and Mexico Complicate the New USMCA Trade Agreement

 For all the talk of tariffs on Chinese goods going into effect Friday, consumers are actually dealing with a triple threat.
 Indeed, relationships with the country’s biggest trade partners by far—Canada and Mexico—are sitting in limbo, even with NAFTA replacement USMCA (US-Mexico-Canada Agreement) having been signed in October 2018.
 That leaves a sticky problem that either gets solved soon or which may sit around well into a presidential election year.

 The Trump administration originally imposed 25% steel and 10% aluminum tariffs on metals coming in from Canada and Mexico to pressure for changes on NAFTA.
 But though a new agreement has been signed, the U.S. has yet to remove its tariffs and, in response, neither have the neighbors to the north and south.
-The center-right American Action Forum has estimated that tariffs applied to imports from Mexico, Canada, and the EU, would cost consumers $4.3 billion a year.
+The center-right American Action Forum has estimated that tariffs applied to imports from Mexico and Canada would cost consumers $2.7 billion a year, and that doesn’t count the loss in business U.S. exporters see from retaliatory tariffs.
 And while the tariffs are in place, none of the three NAFTA countries will ratify the USMCA, which could mean longer-term expenses.

 Follow the money